baggavarinder/Test/Bitgo/ListWalletTransfers.md

 **List wallet transfers**
 ----
-Description:Retrieves a list of transfers.
+Description: Retrieves a list of transfers.

 * **URL:**